 The Company uses the Bornhuetter-Ferguson actuarial method to estimate claims and claim expenses within its Lloyd's segment for its property and casualty (re)insurance contracts and quota share reinsurance business.
 The comments discussed above relating to the Company's reserving techniques and processes for the Company's Specialty Reinsurance segment also apply to the Company's Lloyd's segment.
 In addition, certain of the Company's coverages may be impacted by natural and man-made catastrophes.
-The Company estimates claim reserves for these claims after the event giving rise to these claims occurs, following a process that is similar to the Company's Catastrophe Reinsurance segment discussed above.
+The Company's Company's Coverages for these claims occurs, following a process that is similar to the Company's Catastrophe Reinsurance segment discussed above.